ordercloud-api/release-notes/README.md

 To add a new release note, create a markdown-formatted version and put it in [the content folder](/content).
 Follow the established metadata formatting, so that Pelican will correctly generate it.

+To add a new blog article,create a markdown-formatted version and put it in [the blogs folder](/content/blogs).

+To build locally, see [the Pelican documentation](http://docs.getpelican.com/en/stable/publish.html#).
+This will require [installing Pelican](http://docs.getpelican.com/en/stable/install.html) locally.
+See required python packages in the [requirements](requirements.txt).
+You may also need to [initiate the submodules](https://stackoverflow.com/a/3796947/173416) before the build works.

+Please note that the `Output` folder is listed in the .gitignore file.
+This is to keep the source code uncluttered with the generated files from local builds.
+The site is generated during the Travis.ci process, as outlined below, and the static site output is avaible in the `gh-pages` branch.

+The [2016](/2016) and [2017](/2017) folders and their content are historical release notes, kept to avoid link rot.

-When the commit with the new release note is in the `master` branch of the release-notes repo, [Travis CI](https://travis-ci.org/ordercloud-api/release-notes.svg?branch=master) will build the Pelican site, generating the html site.
+When you're ready to publish the content you've created, merge this content into the `master` branch of the release-notes repo.
+On any push to `master`, [Travis CI](https://travis-ci.org/ordercloud-api/release-notes.svg?branch=master) will build the Pelican site, generating the html site.
 The generated output will be placed in the `gh-pages` branch, where the site will be published with [Github Pages](https://help.github.com/categories/github-pages-basics/).

 Currently, we are using the [foundation-default-colours](https://github.com/getpelican/pelican-themes/tree/master/foundation-default-colours) theme for Pelican.